Seiya Suzuki Preview, Player Props: Cubs vs. Giants

-The Chicago Cubs, including Seiya Suzuki and his .553 slugging percentage over his past 10 games, battle starting pitcher Logan Webb and the San Francisco Giants at Wrigley Field, Monday at 2:20 PM ET.
+The Chicago Cubs, including Seiya Suzuki and his .658 slugging percentage over his past 10 games, battle starter Ryan Walker and the San Francisco Giants at Wrigley Field, Tuesday at 7:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double) against the Reds.
+In his previous appearance, he collected two extra-base hits (2-for-4 with a double, a home run and three RBI) against the Giants.

 Seiya Suzuki Game Info & Props vs. the Giants